bartificer/programming-by-stealth/docs/pbs17.md

 myObject['someOtherProperty'] = 5;
 ```

 If the name of your property meets the rules for the names of variables, then both notations will work.
-If your have a property name that does not meet the rules for variable names, say, it stats with a digit, or has a space in it, then you must use the second notation (the one with the square brackets).
+If you have a property name that does not meet the rules for variable names, say, it starts with a digit, or has a space in it, then you must use the second notation (the one with the square brackets).

-You don’t have to add the properties one-by-one after you create the object, you can add properties as you create an object using the following notation:
+You don’t have to add the properties one-by-one after you create the object.
+You can add properties when you create an object using the following notation:

 ```javascript
 var myObject = {